American Review (literary journal): Content

 American Review printed traditional and experimental fiction, poetry, and nonfiction essays and journalism, although it prioritized fiction and poetry.
 It only published certain types of nonfiction, like memoirs and social criticism, and tended to avoid politics and current events.
 It called itself a "little magazine" (although issues spanned about 250 pages) and aimed to bring high quality literature to a mass audience, or in Solotaroff's words, the "democratization of literary culture".

 It was unusual for the number of well-known and later-known writers it attracted from its very first issue.
-Its list of notable writers includes: Philip Roth, Susan Sontag, Gabriel García Márquez, Norman Mailer, Sylvia Plath, Tom Robbins, Jorge Luis Borges, A. Alvarez, Marshall Berman, E. L. Doctorow, Anna Akhmatova, A. R. Ammons, Max Apple, John Ashbery, Russell Banks, Donald Barthelme, John Berryman, Harold Brodkey, Robert Coover, George Dennison, Richard Eberhart, Stanley Elkin, Ralph Ellison, Leslie Epstein, William Gass, Richard Gilman, Allen Ginsberg, Albert Goldman, Günter Grass, Robert Graves, Peter Handke, Michael Herr, Richard Hugo, Stanley Kauffmann, Ian McEwan, James Merrill, W. S. Merwin, Leonard Michaels, Kate Millett, Conor Cruise O'Brien, Cynthia Ozick, Grace Paley, J. F. Powers, V. S. Pritchett, Mordecai Richler, Theodore Roszak, Lore Segal, Anne Sexton, Wilfrid Sheed, Gilbert Sorrentino, Robert Stone, James Welch, and Ellen Willis.
-Notable works published in whole or in part in the Review include Roth's Portnoy's Complaint, Millett's Sexual Politics, Moore's Catholics, Handke's A Sorrow Beyond Dreams, Coover's The Public Burning, and Doctorow's Ragtime.
+Its list of prominent writers included Jorge Luis Borges, Norman Mailer, Gabriel García Márquez, Sylvia Plath, Philip Roth, and Susan Sontag, as well as Anna Akhmatova, A. Alvarez, A. R. Ammons, Max Apple, John Ashbery, Russell Banks, Donald Barthelme, Marshall Berman, John Berryman, Harold Brodkey, Robert Coover, George Dennison, E. L. Doctorow, Richard Eberhart, Stanley Elkin, Ralph Ellison, Leslie Epstein, William Gass, Richard Gilman, Allen Ginsberg, Albert Goldman, Günter Grass, Robert Graves, Peter Handke, Michael Herr, Richard Hugo, Stanley Kauffmann, Ian McEwan, James Merrill, W. S. Merwin, Leonard Michaels, Kate Millett, Brian Moore, Conor Cruise O'Brien, Cynthia Ozick, Grace Paley, J. F. Powers, V. S. Pritchett, Mordecai Richler, Tom Robbins, Theodore Roszak, Lore Segal, Anne Sexton, Wilfrid Sheed, Gilbert Sorrentino, Robert Stone, James Welch, and Ellen Willis.
+Among the notable works published in whole or in part in the Review were Roth's Portnoy's Complaint, Millett's Sexual Politics, Moore's Catholics, Handke's A Sorrow Beyond Dreams, Coover's The Public Burning, and Doctorow's Ragtime.

-In total, the American Review published 26 issues including about 200 short stories, 300 poems, and 130 essays written by 500 authors.
+In total, the American Review published 26 issues, including about 200 short stories, 300 poems, and 130 essays written by 500 authors.

 Legacy

-Upon the publication's final issue, Richard Locke praised its content, influence, and ambition in The New York Times, while criticizing elements of Solotaroff's editorial style, such as his disinterest in impersonal forms of writing, never defining his standards, and passively letting writers bring work to him rather than cultivating a stronger guiding concept: "in his admirable reluctance to turn the review into a closed shop or to lay down an ideological line, he reduced his editorial criteria to an unarguable question of taste.
-And so the magazine was simply Solotaroff - not an institution like the old Partisan or Kenyon reviews, 'little magazines' with an articulate, developing cultural position, but rather a product of one man's taste".
-Years later, Glenn Howard wrote in Slate that the American Review "the greatest American literary magazine ever."
-Vanity Fairs James Wolcott said the publication "started off stellar and never lost altitude, never peaked out, continuing to make literary news back when literary news didn't seem like an oxymoron, each issue bearing something eventful...".
+Upon the publication's final issue, Richard Locke of The New York Times praised the content, influence, and ambition of American Review, while criticizing elements of Solotaroff's editorial style, such as his disinterest in impersonal forms of writing, his unwillingness to define standards, and his passive approach of letting authors bring work to him rather than cultivating a stronger guiding concept:

+[I]n his admirable reluctance to turn the review into a closed shop or to lay down an ideological line, he reduced his editorial criteria to an unarguable question of taste.
+And so the magazine was simply Solotaroff – not an institution like the old Partisan or Kenyon reviews, "little magazines" with an articulate, developing cultural position, but rather a product of one man's taste.
+I like that taste ... but finally American Review was a succession of excellent literary anthologies, not a magazine in the usual sense.

+Years later, Glenn Howard wrote an appreciation in Slate, calling American Review "the greatest American literary magazine ever."
+Vanity Fairs James Wolcott said the publication "started off stellar and never lost altitude, never peaked out, continuing to make literary news back when literary news didn't seem like an oxymoron, each issue bearing something eventful".